 The rules and expected outcomes are outlined in the Clinic Manual.
 (Amended w.e.f.
 1996/01)

-The syllabus for each subject indicated in the instructional programme above is published at the end of the Chiropractic Programme section of this handbook, in alphabetical order (Section 11).
+The syllabus for each subject indicated in the instructional programme above is published at the end of this handbook, in alphabetical order (Section 11).

 9 M.TECH: CHIROPRACTIC